 Yes.
 Harvest is a great place to invest because of:

-- Strong year-over-year price growth
+- The strong year-over-year price growth

-- Increasing demand from relocators and renters
+- The increasing demand from relocators and renters

 - Low property taxes and maintenance costs